pbuckner/x-plane_plugins/XPython/docs/source/development/modules/commands.rst

 * :py:func:`create_command`: create named command

 Command are implemented using the SDK Command interface, as further described in :doc:`utilities`.
+(This module can be used with or without other python-xlua inspired modules).

 Each of these functions return a ``Command`` object, which allows you to execute the command once or multiple times.